carlesfernandez/docker-gnsssdr/README.md

   Install the X11 server utilities in the host machine:

-  - Debian: `apt-get install x11-xserver-utils`
+  - Debian: `apt install x11-xserver-utils`
-  - Ubuntu: `apt-get install x11-xserver-utils`
+  - Ubuntu: `apt install x11-xserver-utils`
   - Arch Linux: `pacman -S xorg-xhost`
-  - Kali Linux: `apt-get install x11-xserver-utils`
+  - Kali Linux: `apt install x11-xserver-utils`
   - CentOS: `yum install xorg-xhost`
   - Fedora: `dnf install xorg-xhost`
-  - Raspbian: `apt-get install x11-xserver-utils`
+  - Raspbian: `apt install x11-xserver-utils`

   Each time you want to use the graphical environment, adjust the permission of the X server in the host by the following command: